-Documents are identified by a unique <identifier> that is generated by the webLyzard platform when adding new documents.
-Subsequent document modifications and deletions should refer to this identifier.
+The Document API describes the programmatic interface for creating, retrieving, updating, deleting (CRUD) documents with a given document repository.
+To use this functionality of the Document API, the user must have a webLyzard document repository configured.
+Documents in such repositories are identified by a unique (numeric) <identifier> that is generated by the platform when adding new documents.
+Subsequent document retrievals, updates and deletions should refer to this identifier.